Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

-To see that this is essentially surjective, observe that for any map $N \to F_*N$ in $D^b_{coh}(A)$ we may replace $N$ by a quasi-isomorphic complex of projective $A$-modules.
-In this case, the map $\phi$ in the derived category is in fact represented by a (homotopy class of) map of the complexes $N \to F_*N$.
+We show that this functor is an equivalence: For essential surjectivity, observe that for any map $N \to F_*N$ in $D^b_{coh}(A)$ we may replace $N$ by a quasi-isomorphic complex of projective $A$-modules.
+In this case, the map $\phi$ in the derived category is in fact represented by a (homotopy class of a) map of the complexes $N \to F_*N$.
 But this precisely means that each module in the complex $N$ is equipped with the structure of a Frobenius module, and that the differentials respect this structure; i.e., $N$ is a complex of Frobenius modules.
+Note that for the essential surjectivity we did not need to restrict to the perverse subcategory.

-For the fully faithfulness let $M,N \in \mathrm{Perv}_{coh}(A[F])$.
+For the fully faithfulness let $M,N \in \Perv_{coh}(A[F])$.
 We may replace $M$ by a quasi-isomorphic complex consisting of free $A[F]$-modules; then the underlying $A$-modules are also free.
 Then we obtain a triangle in the derived category of abelian groups